Need help installing your brushes?

 It can also be difficult to choose colors that work well with metallic brushes, which is why in some brush sets I’ve included color palettes specifically for this.
 Generally, darker colors work best and have more depth.

-I do print the artwork with metallics and it generally prints quite well, but the main thing to keep in mind is that it’s not true metallics when printed, meaning that it won’t reflect light the way real metallics would.
+With metallics, the main thing to keep in mind is that it’s not “true" metallics when printed, meaning that it won’t reflect light the way real metallics would - having reflective properties would require *actual* glitter/foil material, which is not something that can be created digitally.
 It prints out more like a picture of something sparkly, so that it can give the impression of metallics but on closer inspection it’s just a photo, I hope that makes sense?
+If you are in our facebook group, you can search for #printedartwork to see some examples of how other people’s prints have turned out, and different methods that they have used.

+If your opacity slider is up and there is still nothing coming out of the brush, it could be a blender brush.
 Several of my brush sets include blending brushes, which means they do not add anything new to the canvas, instead they blend what is already on the canvas in the particular layer you are on.
 So if you try using the brushes on a blank layer, nothing will happen because they are only meant to blend what is already there.
 Each of the blender brushes has a different style of blending so that you can smear and smudge what you have painted and pull it outward or fade it inward.

 It’s not possible to make Vector/AI artwork in Procreate.
 It’s possible to use the “image trace” function in Adobe Illustrator or a similar program, however even with a very detailed photographic trace (that would create a huge file) this will likely result in artwork that is much less realistic looking (even “cartoony”) because that is the nature of vectors.
 It depends on the artwork in question, if it’s fairly simple artwork then you could give that a try but if it’s a very detailed piece with lots of texture and/or metallics, I would not advise it.